jfcastro-dev/jfcastro-dev/README.md

 I'm a Software Engineer @ Canon and former SDET @ Endeavor.
 Currently I'm working with a lot of Node, TypeScript & Python, as well as learning go.

 ### About Me
-- 🔭 I’m currently working on a system for making tabletop RPG rulesets
 - 🌱 I'm currently playing Baldur's Gate 3
 - 💬 Check out my latest blog post [here](https://jfcastro.dev)